 Unite against COVID-19

-You can apply to adopt a baby in New Zealand as a couple or as an individual.
-The application process can take a year or more, and getting accepted doesn't necessarily mean you'll receive a baby.
+You can apply to adopt a child in New Zealand as a couple or as an individual.

 Whāngai is the Māori tradition of children being raised by someone other than their birth parents — usually a relative.